alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 Cookies used on “www.servicename.service.gov.uk” and “admin.servicename.service.gov.uk” **MUST** be scoped to the originating domain only.
 Cookies MUST NOT be scoped to the domain “servicename.service.gov.uk”.

-Cookies SHOULD NOT be needed on “assets.servicename.service.gov.uk” (they introduce a browser overhead that slows down the response time for users without providing any benefit for the service owner - more on this at [http://developer.yahoo.com/performance/rules.html#cookie_free](http://developer.yahoo.com/performance/rules.html#cookie_free) ).
+Cookies SHOULD NOT be needed on “assets.servicename.service.gov.uk” (they introduce a browser overhead that slows down the response time for users without providing any benefit for the service manager - more on this at [http://developer.yahoo.com/performance/rules.html#cookie_free](http://developer.yahoo.com/performance/rules.html#cookie_free) ).

 Cookies MUST be sent with the Secure attribute.
 See also “Transport Level Security” below.